 Like Daily Bloom, EarCOUTURE uses a spectrum of colors to propel us into the future.
 In fact, it’s this mixture of primary and secondary colors — red, blue, yellow, green, black, white — and their accompanying hues that create spectacle; something we haven’t seen, something unknown.
 Something futuristic.

 Neon colors highlight this futuristic design.
 Particularly, a reflective, neon orange that contrasts well with the black backdrop and white text.
 Subtle tones of blue and purple mesh with the orange.

 “Everything we do is infused with the energy with which we do it.
 If we’re frantic, life will be frantic.
 If we’re peaceful, life will be peaceful.” — Marianne Williamson

 United Earth Space Force’s color palette is serene, alternating between a dominant off-white and earthly blue.
 Each color gets its time in the spotlight.

 There’s nothing more chill than being full of optimism and delight, which is exactly what the color yellow can symbolize.
-This design takes that to heart, incorporating a friendly, macaroni-and-cheese-esque golden-yellow hue that, when coupled with minimal tones of red, white, and a dash of seafoam green, is relaxing and welcoming.
+This design takes that to heart, incorporating a friendly, macaroni-and-cheese-esque golden-yellow hue that, when coupled with minimal tones of red, white, and black, is friendly and welcoming.

 Not only is reading a totally chill activity, but UBook’s color scheme is inviting.
 The warm colors brought forward by someone reading pair nicely with a calming black and white.
 Why would you ever want to feel stressed out when reading?
 UBook makes sure to address this with its website color scheme.